VioleD25th/alx-system_engineering-devops/0x00-shell_basics/README.md

 14-copy\_html - copy all html files to parent directory

 100-lets\_move - moves all filenames beginning with an uppercase letter to /tmp/u directory

+101-clean\_emacs - Deletes all filenames ending with ~